 I’d heard good things about Kazuo Ishiguro’s Remains of the Day, but thought it was a dying-person-thinks-about-dying book so I didn’t read it.
-Then I saw a snippet from the movie in an episode of The Sopranos and had to know why Anthony Hopkins was hiding a book from Emma Thompson.
-If you need literary reasons to pick it up: Remains of the Day won the 1989 Man Booker Prize and Ishiguro has won the Nobel Prize for Literature.
+Then I saw a snippet from the movie in an episode of The Sopranos and needed to know why Anthony Hopkins was hiding a book from Emma Thompson.
+If you need literary reasons to pick it up instead: Remains of the Day won the 1989 Man Booker Prize and Ishiguro has won the Nobel Prize for Literature.

 From the back cover: